 Printing and Scanning Quality

 Speaking of print quality, the Epson EcoTank ET-4760 does fairly well, with decent details but flat color tones.
-It is not suitable for those that require to produce accurate colors, as the printer struggles when it comes to color reproduction.
+It is not suitable for those that require it to produce accurate colors, as the printer struggles when it comes to color reproduction.

 Verdict